Nera26/pokerhub/docs/runbooks/load-testing.md

   the collector log.
 - `seed.txt`, `packet-loss.txt`, `jitter-ms.txt` – parameters for replay.

-The latest run is available via the `load/metrics/latest` symlink and the GitHub workflow publishes this directory as an artifact and syncs it to the `CHAOS_TRENDS_BUCKET` for historical trend analysis.
+The latest run is available via the `load/metrics/latest` symlink, and the GitHub workflow publishes this directory as an artifact.

 ## 10k Table Load